radical-cybertools/radical.entk/docs/examples/sow.rst

 Sequence of Workflows
 *********************

-Another common execution pattern consists of same-session sequential workflows with a single or mulitple concurrent Pipelines with multiple Stages where each Stage consists of several Tasks.
+Another common execution pattern consists of same-session sequential workflows with mulitple concurrent Pipelines with multiple Stages where each Stage consists of several Tasks.
 We call this a **Sequence of Workflows**.

 .. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through the :ref:`introduction` of Ensemble Toolkit.